-To date, we have only tested MORF-057, an $\alpha 4\beta$ 7-specific integrin inhibitor, in clinical studies, and we currently only have pre-clinical data regarding oral bioavailability of our other product candidates.
+To date, we have only tested MORF-057, an $\alpha 4\beta 7$ -specific integrin inhibitor, in clinical studies, and we currently only have pre-clinical data regarding oral bioavailability of our other product candidates.

 Our understanding of the mechanism of integrin receptor activity, modulated by complex conformations and signaling, is unique and allows us to discover both inhibitors and activators across the integrin receptor target family.
-Our capability has been validated by our advancement of $\alpha\nu\beta6$ and $\alpha4\beta7$ programs, as well as our collaborations with AbbVie and Janssen.
+Our capability has been validated by our advancement of $\alpha 4\beta 7$ , $\alpha \nu \beta 8$ and other integrin programs.
 Our MInT Platform consists of three major components:

-- Proprietary ability to determine integrin structures; - Tunable product candidate design engine; and - Biology and disease translation capability.
+- Proprietary ability to determine integrin structures; - · Tunable product candidate design engine; and - Biology and disease translation capability.

 Leveraging our deep understanding of integrin conformation and molecular modes of action is a key element of our strategy to identify product candidates.
 These receptors undergo large conformational changes as shown in Figure 1, resulting in both inactive (bent-closed and extended-closed) and activated states of the receptor (extended-open).
-In the bent-closed form, the top portion of the integrin, formed by both α and β subunits, folds in half so that the top and lower half associate with each other (Figure 1 left) rendering the integrin inactive.
-For the integrin to be active, the extended-close state (Figure 1 middle) extends at the α and β mid-leg on the cell surface to render an extended open state (Figure 1 right).
+In the bent-closed form, the top portion of the integrin, formed by both $\alpha$ and $\beta$ subunits, folds in half so that the top and lower half associate with each other (Figure 1 left) rendering the integrin inactive.
+For the integrin to be active, the extended-close state (Figure 1 middle) extends at the $\alpha$ and $\beta$ mid-leg on the cell surface to render an extended open state (Figure 1 right).
 As shown with multiple integrins, the bent-closed and extended-closed conformations have low affinities for ligand, while depending on the integrin, the extended-open conformation is 700 to 5,000-fold higher in affinity for ligand.
 These changes in integrin conformation and affinity function to transmit bi-directional signals, enabling communication of the cell expressing the integrin on its surface and the extracellular matrix or ligands on other cells.